belthor777/Machine-Learning/PH207x/homework/four/Stata Risk Ratio, Odds Ratios, Rate Ratios for using BMI, Death, and CHD.md

 ##### Q1.
 Calculate the 24-year Risk Ratio for death comparing obese subjects (exposed group, n=577) to normal weight subjects (non-exposed group, n=1936). #####
-Hint1 - Is the same procedure as shown in the video at 1:45-3:10 => Risk Ratio= 1.521925
+*Hint1: Is the same procedure as shown in the video at 1:45-3:10*

+>	=> Risk Ratio= 1.521925

 ##### Q2.
 Calculate the 24-year Odds Ratio for death comparing obese subjects (exposed group, n=577) to normal weight subjects (non-exposed group, n=1936). #####
-Hint1 - Is the same procedure as shown in the video at 1:45-3:10 => Odds Ratio= 1.947015
+*Hint1:Is the same procedure as shown in the video at 1:45-3:10*

+>	=> Odds Ratio= 1.947015

 ##### Q3.
 Calculate the 24-year Rate Ratio for death comparing obese subjects (exposed group, n=577) to normal weight subjects (non-exposed group, n=1936). #####
-Hint1 - Uses the same variables as Q1 and Q2 and the procedure is at 6:39-8:00 of the video.
+*Hint1: Uses the same variables as Q1 and Q2 and the procedure is at 6:39-8:00 of the video.*

-=> Rate Ratio= 1.632792
+>	=> Rate Ratio= 1.632792

 	ir death newbmi1 timedth

                  | newbmi1                |
                  |   Exposed   Unexposed  |      Total